Creating Custom Architectures

 An architecture file is a YAML file that describes the architecture's properties, including its instruction set, registers, memory layout, and other relevant details.
 Instructions are defined with their binary encoding, assembly syntax, and semantics.

-The actual definition for an instruction is simple javascript code to manipulate the simulator state.
-Within this code, you also have a registers local value to access the registers (e.g. registers.PC, or registers[value]), as well as CAPI, which allows you to interact with the simulator.
+The actual definition for an instruction is a simple JavaScript code block to manipulate the simulator state.
+Within this block, you have the registers variable to access the registers (e.g. registers.PC, or registers[value]), as well as CAPI, an API that allows you to interact with the simulator.

 [!IMPORTANT] The values stored in the registers are BigInt.
 Take that into account when reading or writing values: